akash-mani/TicTacToe/README.md

 # TicTacToe
-A simple implementation of the two player Tic-Tac-Toe game on Android
+A simple implementation of the two player Tic-Tac-Toe game on Android designed using Android Studio